GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 Additionally, the `isConsentGranted` function returns "true" if a particular consent type is deemed granted.
 This status is achieved either when the consent type is explicitly set to 'granted' or when it remains unset.
 Any other setting for the consent type is interpreted as not granted.

 Combining these two functions allows for the creation of a listener that triggers when a particular consent type is granted.
 This is useful for implementing a fallback mechanism for when a user grants consent for a particular consent type.
-For example, if a user grants consent for `ad_storage`, the listener can be used to trigger a full pixel send, which is a more robust alternative to the cookieless ping.

 ### Using Firebase SDK (app)